reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 export default getEmployees;
 ```

 As we can notice, while defining the data model we had a field named `managedBy` which co-relates the Employee with its manager in the same table.
-Till now, we have defined associations for One-To-Many relationship, but now in order to fetch the data we need to opt either of *lazy loading* or *eager loading* concept.
+Till now, we have defined associations for the One-To-Many relationship, but now to fetch the data we need to opt for either *lazy loading* or *eager loading* concept.

 Lazy loading refers to the technique of fetching the related data only when you truly want it.
 Eager loading, on the other hand, refers to the approach of requesting everything at once, starting from the beginning, with a bigger query.
 It is a process of simultaneously requesting data from one primary model and one or more associated models.
 This is a query involving one or more joins at the SQL level.
-For our use-case, we need to opt for eager-loading concept to map the same model to retrieve child values.
+For our use case, we need to opt for the eager-loading concept to map the same model to retrieve child values.

 In Sequelize, eager loading is mainly done by using the `include` option on a model finder query (such as `findOne`, `findAll`, etc).
 Thus, we have defined the following option for our `include`: